apache/openwhisk-composer-python/docs/COMBINATORS.md

 ## Function

 `composer.function(fun)` is a composition with a single Python function _fun_.
-It applies the specified function to the environment and the input parameter object for the composition.
+It applies the specified function to the environment, and the input parameter object for the composition.
  - If the function returns a value of type `function`, the composition returns an error object.
  - If the function throws an exception, the composition returns an error object.
 The exception is logged as part of the conductor action invocation.
  - If the function returns a value of type other than function, the value is first converted to a string using `str` followed by `json.loads`.
 If the resulting JSON value is not a JSON dictionary, the JSON value is then wrapped into a `{ value }` dictionary.
 The composition returns the final JSON dictionary. (**Not supported yet**)